 What if your toddler is throwing things at the cat

-If your child is throwing things at the cat in anger, you should, once again, encourage empathy, but also try to help your child work through his feelings.
-Direct punishment may have a negative effect because your child may blame the cat for his being punished and lash out at the animal again later.
+If your child is throwing things at the cat in anger, encourage empathy, but also try to help your child work through their feelings.
+Direct punishment may have a negative effect because your child may blame the cat for the punishment and lash out at the animal again later.

-However, you may consider removing the object which was thrown, especially if it is a continuous occurrence with the same object.
+You may also consider removing the object they threw, especially if it is a continuous occurrence with the same object.

 My 2-year-old is mean to the cat

-As your toddler grows older, his understanding of right and wrong will grow as well.
-It will also become easier to discuss empathy with your child and to teach him various ways in which a cat can be injured.
-However, these things will take time for your child to fully comprehend.
+As your toddler grows older, their understanding of right and wrong will grow as well.
+It will also become easier to discuss empathy with your child and to teach various ways that a cat could be injured.
+Keep in mind it will take time for your child to fully comprehend these ideas.

 A 2-year-old still has very poor impulse control.
 Aggressive behavior also tends to peak around age 2 as they struggle to find ways to express themselves with limited language skills.
-During this time, it is important to help your child through his emotions and to consistently model appropriate ways to interact with your cat.
+During this time, it is important to help your child deal with their emotions and to consistently model appropriate ways to interact with your cat.

 My 3-year-old is mean to the cat